• Skip to primary navigation

 Use day old bread or fresh bread, cut up enough bread to make 4 cups of cubes.

-Using a mini food processor blend celery and onion.
+A mini food processor is the best way to finely chop and blend the celery and onion.

 Measure out ingredients and pour into a mixing bowl.
 Stir well and pour into a lightly greased 9 x 13 inch baking pan.

-9 x 13 pan of dressing with bread cubes before being baked
+9 x 13 pan of dressing with bread cubes and eggs before being baked.

-Bake uncovered in a preheated 350°F oven for 45 minutes until edges are lightly browned and the center is beginning to set.
+Bake until the edges are lightly browned and the center is beginning to set.

-Here are a few other tried and true side dishes from our family Jiffy Corn Pudding, Crock Pot Loaded Cauliflower Casserole, and Farmhouse Loaded Potatoes.
+Here are a few other of the best side dishes from our family Jiffy Corn Pudding, Crock Pot Loaded Cauliflower Casserole, and Farmhouse Loaded Potatoes.
 We hope you enjoy these recipes as much as we do!

 Click HERE to sign-up for our weekly newsletter to get more easy and delicious recipes!